 - Reach out to our Director of Engineering, Brandon Mills, at firstname.lastname@example.org.
 Share a little bit about yourself and what you're looking for.

 - You'll have a couple calls with our engineers to talk in more detail about your background, what you're looking for, and what we think makes a successful engineer at Drive Capital.
-These will be two-way conversations because we want you to have time to ask questions too.
+These will be two-way conversations because we also want you to have time to ask questions.

 - We'll ask you to write a bit of code.
 The problem will give you a better idea of what we're working on and give us a chance to learn how you approach building software.

 - You'll come see the office, meet the other engineers, and sit down for a technical discussion with a couple of us to see how we'll work as a team.
 We'll design a hypothetical product together, talk through a high-level architecture, outline a rough data model, and sketch out some features.
-We'll also work together on some code related to the work sample you've provided.
+We'll also extend the code sample you've provided.
 We want you to have familiar tools, so bring your own laptop if you'd like, or we can provide one.